msavin/SteveJobs/README.md

 Jobs.timer = 1000
 ```

-In addition to creating jobs, you can also:
+In addition to creating jobs, you can also use:

 ```javascript
 // Stop the job queue - could be handy for development